BLCK-B/MusicReleaseTracker/README.md

 **In MRT:** Add artists you want to track and for each artist optionally insert links according to instructions.
 With links inserted, click refresh button to initiate the scraping process.

+**Responsibility**: Delays during scraping prevent excessive traffic.
-**Responsibility**: To avoid granting admin permission, unzip the installer.
+To avoid granting admin permission, unzip the installer.
 You can run the exe, but ensure a folder *MusicReleaseTracker* exists in appdata.
 I have no affiliation with Musicbrainz, Beatport, Junodownload.
 I can only recommend contributing to [crowdsourced](https://musicbrainz.org/doc/How_to_Contribute) projects and directly supporting artists via Bandcamp and other means.

 ---